|Elliott Sound Products||Small Power Supplies|

 Now that the necessary disclaimers are completed, we can look at the circuit itself.
 The fuse (F1) is obviously intended to guard against the risk of fire, by opening if the current exceeds that expected.
 R1 limits inrush current, which can be very high if power is applied while the AC input is at its maximum value.
 R1 needs to be at least 1W, and it is intended that its value is considerably less than the capacitive reactance of C1.
 In some cases, R1 may be a fusible resistor, thereby eliminating the separate fuse.
 I consider this to be a poor protection mechanism, but it's cheap.

 C1 is the actual current limiter.
 By using a capacitor, there is almost no lost power - capacitors used within their ratings have extremely low losses.
-R2 is intended to discharge the capacitor when mains is disconnected.
-Without it, C1 can hold a significant change for several days, so anyone touching the pins of the mains plug could receive a very nasty shock.
-R2 must be rated for the full mains voltage.
-It may be necessary to use 2 resistors in series to ensure they will withstand the applied voltage continuously.
+R2+R3 is intended to discharge the capacitor when mains is disconnected, and two are used to obtain a satisfactory voltage rating.
+Without this, C1 can hold a significant change for several days, so anyone touching the pins of the mains plug could receive a very nasty shock.
+R2+R3 must be rated for the full mains voltage.
+It may be necessary to use 3 or more resistors in series to ensure they will withstand the applied voltage continuously.

 C1 will have almost the full mains voltage across it (230V RMS for the circuit shown), and cannot & must not be a DC rated capacitor.
 A 400V DC cap will work with 120V mains but this is most unsatisfactory and it will fail eventually.
 The cap voltage should be a minimum of 275V AC if used with 230V mains.
 In general, it is unwise to use DC rated capacitors where high AC voltages will be across the cap - the use of AC rated components is highly recommended in all cases.
 X-Class capacitors are designed to be connected across the mains, and are the only type that should be used.